Keynote Speakers

 Nancy Abreu Báez

-Dr. Nancy Abreu Báez earned a doctorate in Hispanic Studies with a specialty in Puerto Rican literature, a master's degree in Library and Information Science, MLS, with a concentration in academic libraries, and a bachelor's degree in Hispanic Studies with a second concentration in French Language and Literature .
-In addition, she completed two minor concentrations in Comparative Literature and Portuguese.
-All her degrees are from the Río Piedras Campus.
+Dr. Nancy Abreu Báez holds a Doctorate in Hispanic Studies with a specialization in Puerto Rican literature, a Master’s degree in Library and Information Science with a concentration in academic libraries, and a Bachelor’s degree in Hispanic Studies with a second major in French.
+She also completed two minors in Comparative Literature and Portuguese, all from the University of Puerto Rico, Río Piedras Campus.

 view more..